uclaacm/recursion-lab/README.md

 5. Once you're ready, stage and commit your changes!
 6. Make a [pull request](https://github.com/uclaacm/YOUR_PROJECT_URL_HERE/pulls) with your changes, and let someone on your project team know.
    a.
 Netlify has a neat feature called "Deploy Previews" that give you a link to preview your changes; [see the blog post](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/) for more info!
-7. If your code passes code review, then we can merge it into `main`.
+7. If your code passes code review, then we can **squash and merge** it into `main`.
 Congratulations!
 If you'd like, it's now safe to delete your branch/fork.

 ## Helpful Commands